itfrombit/osx_handmade/README.md

 A port of Handmade Hero (http://handmadehero.org) for OS X.

-This repository works with Casey's source code from handmade_hero_day_335.
+This repository works with Casey's source code from handmade_hero_day_341.

 Note 2016-09-30:
 ----------------
-This version is compatible with Day 335.

 The TIMED_FUNCTION() macro in handmade_debug_interface.h does not compile under clang.
 I've hacked a temporary fix for this, but hopefully Casey